vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

    This mimics the "Traceback (most recent call last):" which is used when displaying exception frames.

-   The third optional keyword argument is *extra* which can be used to pass a dictionary which is used to populate the __dict__ of the LogRecord created for the logging event with user-defined attributes.
+   The third optional keyword argument is 	- extra* which can be used to pass a dictionary which is used to populate the __dict__ of the LogRecord created for the logging event with user-defined attributes.
 These custom attributes can then be used as you like.